telerik/maui-docs/controls/dataform/validation.md

 The next sections list all DataForm members related to validation.

-## Validation modes
+## Validation Modes

 The selected mode is applied through `ValidationMode`(of type`Telerik.Maui.Controls.DataFormValidationMode`) property of the DataForm control.
-You could choose between three validation modes:
+You can choose between three validation modes:

 * `Explicit`&mdash;The changes are validated explicitly by invoking the `ValidateCommand` or calling the `ValidateChanges` method of the DataForm.
 * `LostFocus`&mdash;The changes are validated after the editor loses focus.
 * `PropertyChanged`&mdash;The changes in the editor are validated immediately on each property change (when the property value changes).

->important When `ValidationMode` is set to `LostFocus`, you have to set `CommitMode` to `LostFocus` or `Explicit`.
+>important When `ValidationMode` is `LostFocus`, you have to set `CommitMode` to `LostFocus` or `Explicit`.

 The `ValidationMode` can be applied globally to the RadDataForm